Do I need a photo permit?

 Brookside Gardens is a stunning 50-acre enclave in the heart of Montgomery County, Maryland.
 For decades, people have documented their unforgettable moments here in the Gardens, and we welcome you to continue this tradition.

-Permits are only needed between the hours of 9am-5pm.
+Permits are needed when taking photos on the grounds.
+Permits are needed during all open hours of Sunrise-Sunset.
 To determine if you need a photo permit, ask yourself these questions:

 - Is the primary purpose of your visit to capture photos or video of your family or group?